vantuan88291/react-native-geofencing-unlimited/README.md

 <array><string>location</string></array>
 ```

-Then `cd ios && pod install`.
-See `example/ios/GeofencingExample/Info.plist` for a working copy.
+Then `cd ios && pod install`. `example/ios/GeofencingExample/Info.plist` is a working copy.

-Android needs nothing: the library's manifest declares its own permissions, receivers and service,
+Android needs nothing: the library manifest declares its own permissions, receivers and service and
-and AGP merges them into your app.
-Minification is handled too — the library ships
+AGP merges them into your app.
+Minification is covered too — the shipped `consumer-rules.pro` is
-`consumer-rules.pro`, which R8 applies automatically, so nothing has to be added to your
-own `proguard-rules.pro`.
-Two of its components are addressed by name at runtime, and
+applied by R8 automatically, and it matters because two components are addressed by name at runtime
-renaming either would stop delivery in release builds only.
+and renaming either would break delivery in release builds only.

-**Do not** add a `didFinishLaunchingWithOptions` snippet from another library's README.
-This module
+**Do not** paste a `didFinishLaunchingWithOptions` snippet from another library's README.
+This
-does not need one — see below.
+module does not need one — see below.

 ### The iOS launch hook